 When it comes to coding, the radiologist faces two main issues: first, understatement of completed treatment could mean insufficient reimbursement; second, if the codes overstate the treatment, it could result in risk of abuse, repayments and fines.
 Another problem is the complicated and ever-changing directives with regard to CPT procedures.

 Radiologists can resolve all these issues by going in for the services of professional medical coding companies.
 They have skilled CPT coders to do the job.
 With great attention to detail, in-depth knowledge of the coding system, application of basic coding principles, and thorough documentation, these companies offer accurate, customized and affordable radiology medical billing and coding services in quick turnaround time.
 Most of the professional companies utilize state-of-the-art billing software to guarantee efficiency and accuracy in billing and coding, for checking local coverage determination and so on to ensure that all claims are reimbursed.

-Latest posts by Outsource Strategies International (see all)
+Latest posts by Julie Clements (see all)

 - Electronic Health Records Contributing to Upcoding and Medical Billing Fraud, Says HHS Report - March 4, 2014

 - Are You Confused by Your Hospital Bills?
 Let’s See What Experts Say - February 21, 2014

 - 24% Pay Cut for Medicare Docs in 2014 – How Physicians May Offset It - February 4, 2014